lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 ### Attendance (20%)

 Weekly attendance is mandatory.
 We use our class time to engage in discussion, review course material, and work through labs and other coding projects together.
-You will learn by doing and the best way to do this is by working together in class with your instructor there available to help.
+You will learn by doing, and the best way to do this is by working together in class with your instructor there available to help.
 You are allowed one excused absence before your attendance grade is adversely affected.

 ## E. Late and Missing Assignments